AdobeDocs/experience-manager-pattern-detection.en/help/pcx.md

 `PCX` identifies pages that contain a large number of nodes in their structure.

+Subtypes are used to identify the different types of information:

+* `page.complexity.medium`: A page contains a moderately high number of nodes that may affect rendering performance.
+* `page.complexity.high`: A page contains a very high number of nodes that will likely affect rendering performance.

 ## Possible implications and risks {#implications-and-risks}

 * A large number of nodes within a page may affect its rendering performance.